Rebuilding a paramotor

 Polini Thor with piston removed

-REINSTALLATION: Install the piston ring(s) on the piston.
+CYLINDER AND HEAD REINSTALLATION: Note whether your engine requires the squish to be measured and the correct sized cylinder gasket to be used.
 Install the cylinder gasket.
-Note whether your engine requires the squish to be measured and the correct sized gasket to be used.
-A small piston ring compressor may be used to squeeze the ring(s) enough to clear the cylinder but using your hand works just as well.
-Note that there are special pins in the lands to ensure that the rings are in the correct position.
-If the rings are not oriented to the pins, they will not compress and the piston will not go in to the cylinder.
+There is a special pin in the piston land to ensure that the piston ring is in the correct position.
+If the ring is not oriented to the pin, the ring will not compress completely and the piston will NOT go into the cylinder.
 Oil the sides of the piston and use your finger to smear oil around the inside of the cylinder.
-Slide the cylinder down on the studs and push the piston into the cylinder.
+Use your fingers to squeeze the tips of the ring(s) together and push the piston into the cylinder.
+As you squeeze the ring together, you can rotate the ring so that the pin is directly under the gap in the ring.
 Use a new cylinder head gasket and install the head.
-Torque to specifications in a cross pattern.
+Torque the head nuts to specifications in a cross pattern.

 All paramotor crankcases are split the same way, just like a motorcycle crankcase but a lot easier and simpler.
 As often as not, there are complications when splitting a crankcase, especially if the engine is more than a few years old.
-The Minari here was run in a marine environment which is the absolute worst environment for any engine.
+The Minari shown here was run in a marine environment which is the absolute worst environment for any engine.
 Pilots should store their engines in an air conditioned space to minimize corrosion.

 When you just start using the tool, carefully observe the bearing in the case half that the tool is connected to.
 If the crankshaft is moving through the bearing, all is good.
 If the bearing is frozen to the crankshaft, as in this engine, you will see the bearing start to move out of the bore in the case half.